The Stable Limit DAHA and the Double Dyck Path Algebra: Introduction

 \section{Introduction}

-There are subtle phenomena in Macdonald theory (the positivity of the composition Kostka functions \cite{Kn}*{Conjecture 11.2}) that arise in the so-called stable limit, that is, they describe properties of objects that are associated to certain polynomial functions in infinitely many variables.
-The objects that provide the appropriate finite rank algebraic context in this case are the DAHA of type ${\rm GL}_k$.
-However, the only stable limit structure that was investigated more systematically is the stable limit of the spherical DAHA of type ${\rm GL}_k$, which is intimately related to several geometric contexts: the spherical subalgebra of the Hall algebra of the category of coherent sheaves on an elliptic curve \cites{BS, SV}, the convolution algebra in the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$ \cite{SV2}, the Feigin-Odesskii \cite{FO} shuffle algebra \cites{FT, SV2, Neg}.
+There are subtle phenomena in Macdonald theory (the positivity of the composition Kostka functions \cite{Kn}*{Conjecture 11.2}) that arise in the so-called stable limit, that is, they describe properties of objects that are associated to certain limits of polynomial functions when the number of variables approaches infinity.
+The object that provides the appropriate finite rank algebraic context in this case is the double affine Hecke algebra (DAHA) of type ${\rm GL}_k$.
+However, the only stable limit structure that was investigated more systematically is the stable limit of the spherical DAHA of type ${\rm GL}_k$, which is intimately related to several interconnected geometric contexts: the spherical subalgebra of the Hall algebra of the category of coherent sheaves on an elliptic curve \cites{BS, SV}, the convolution algebra in the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$ \cite{SV2}, the Feigin-Odesskii \cite{FO} shuffle algebra \cites{FT, SV2, Neg}.

 In the case of the spherical DAHA, the stable limit structure arises as an inverse limit of the corresponding finite rank structure.
 The DAHA $\H_k$ of type ${\rm GL}_k$ do not form an inverse system and a conceivable residual limit structure will not capture some relations that hold in particular finite ranks.
 The basic idea towards understanding the residual limit structure is to undertake a study of the limiting behavior of individual elements (e.g. for a specific set of generators) in an inverse system of representations and understand the algebraic structure defined by the limit operators.